janse180/dynamiccluster/usage.md

 # Usage

-Users (admins) interact with Dynamic Cluster via its Restful interface.
+Users (cluster system administrators) interact with Dynamic Cluster via its Restful interface.

 To make things easier, a web-based dashboard is provided.
-A CLI may be available in future releases.
+A command line interface may be available in future releases.

-If you want to integrate Dynamic Cluster into your program/script, please see the details in [Restful API](/restapi.html).
+If you want to integrate Dynamic Cluster into your program/script, see the details in [Restful API](/restapi.html).

 ## Dashboard